-- Available Case Analysis: As a benchmark, we analyse the data as if it were the observed data, making no attempt to handle the missingness; - Minimum Weartime Approach: Participants who provide at least 1 day of at least 540 minutes of weartime at 12 months are included.
-The daily step count for any day with less than 540 minutes is set to missing.
-The average of the non-missing days are computed at baseline and at 12 months. - Non-parametric Multiple Imputation, as described in Non-parametric approach, where age, sex and BMI are used as matching variables to sample non-self donors.
-We set M=10; - Parametric Multiple Imputation, with person-specific and generic upper bounds, as described in Parametric approach.
-We include BMI, sex and age as covariates in the imputation model, and set M=10.
+- Available case analysis: As a benchmark, we analyse the data as if it were the observed data, making no attempt to handle the missingness. - Minimum weartime approach: Participants who provide at least 1 day of at least 540 minutes of weartime at 12 months are included.
+The daily step count for any day with weartime of less than 540 minutes is set to missing.
+The average of the non-missing days are computed at baseline and at 12 months. - Non-parametric MI, as described in Section 4.3, where age, sex and BMI are used as matching variables to sample non-self donors.
+We set M = 10. - Parametric MI, with person-specific and generic upper bounds, as described in Section 4.2.
+We include BMI, sex and age as covariates in the imputation model, and set M = 10.